MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 This is nice, but often we want to create a multicast Flowable in one place and consume its elements in another place.
-With the `share` operator, this was possible by "tunneling" (or lifting) a Flowable.
+With the `share` operator, this was possible by "tunneling" a Flowable.
 By "tunneling", we mean to convert a Flowable to a Flowable of multicast Flowable(s) with type `Flowable[Flowable]`.
 This is achieved by using `rxbp.return_value` inside the shared function.